-- 29.5(1) No dentist shall use or permit the use of deep sedation/general anesthesia or moderate sedation in a dental office for dental patients, unless the dentist possesses a current permit issued by the Iowa board of dental examiners.
-A dentist holding a permit shall be subject to review and facility inspection as deemed appropriate by the board. - 29.5(2) An application for a deep sedation/general anesthesia permit must include the appropriate fee as specified in 650-Chapter 15, as well as evidence indicating compliance with rule 650-29.3(153). - 29.5(3) An application for a moderate sedation permit must include the appropriate fee as specified in 650-Chapter 15, as well as evidence indicating compliance with rule 650-29.4(153). - 29.5(4) If an applicant will be practicing at a facility that has been previously inspected and approved by the board, a provisional permit may be granted to the applicant upon the recommendation of the anesthesia credentials committee after review of the applicant's credentials. - 29.5(5) Permits shall be renewed biennially at the time of license renewal following submission of proper application and may involve board reevaluation of credentials, facilities, equipment, personnel, and procedures of a previously qualified dentist to determine if the dentist is still qualified.
-The appropriate fee for renewal as specified in 650-Chapter 15 of these rules must accompany the application. - 29.5(6) Upon the recommendation of the anesthesia credentials committee that is based on the evaluation of credentials, facilities, equipment, personnel and procedures of a dentist, the board may determine that restrictions may be placed on a permit. - 29.5(7) The actual costs associated with the on-site evaluation of the facility shall be the primary responsibility of the licensee.
-The cost to the licensee shall not exceed the fee as specified in 650-Chapter 15. - 29.5(8) Permit holders shall follow the American Dental Association's guidelines for the use of sedation and general anesthesia for dentists, except as otherwise specified in these rules.
+29.5(1) No dentist shall use or permit the use of deep sedation/general anesthesia or moderate sedation for dental patients, unless the dentist possesses a current permit issued by the board.
+No dentist shall use or permit the use of deep sedation/general anesthesia or moderate sedation for dental patients in a facility that has not successfully passed an equipment inspection pursuant to the requirements of subrule 29.3(2).
+A dentist holding a permit shall be subject to review and facility inspection at a frequency described in subrule 29.5(10).

+29.5(2) An application for a deep sedation/general anesthesia permit must include the appropriate fee as specified in 650-Chapter 15, as well as evidence indicating compliance with rule 650-29.3(153).

+29.5(3) An application for a moderate sedation permit must include the appropriate fee as specified in 650-Chapter 15, as well as evidence indicating compliance with rule 650-29.4(153).

+29.5(4) If a facility has not been previously inspected, no permit shall be issued until the facility has been inspected and successfully passed.

+29.5(5) Permits shall be renewed biennially at the time of license renewal following submission of proper application and may involve board reevaluation of credentials, facilities, equipment, personnel, and procedures of a previously qualified dentist to determine if the dentist is still qualified.
+The appropriate fee for renewal as specified in 650-Chapter 15 of these rules must accompany the application.

+29.5(6) Upon the recommendation of the anesthesia credentials committee that is based on the evaluation of credentials, facilities, equipment, personnel and procedures of a dentist, the board may determine that restrictions may be placed on a permit.

+29.5(7) The actual costs associated with the on-site evaluation of the facility shall be the primary responsibility of the licensee.
+The cost to the licensee shall not exceed the fee as specified in 650-Chapter 15.

+29.5(8) Permit holders shall follow the American Dental Association's guidelines for the use of sedation and general anesthesia for dentists, except as otherwise specified in these rules.